jgfranco17/jgfranco17/README.md

 ## About Me
 <p>
 I am a Filipino international student pursuing my undergraduate studies under Nagoya University's G30 Automotive Engineering Program.
 Currently, I am a student intern at the Fujii Lab (藤井研究室) under the Department of Information and Communication Engineering.
 I also served as an intern at Woven Planet Holdings, under the Arene Vertex - Test Beds team.
-My main interests are Python scripting & development.
+My main interests are Python scripting & development, computer vision, and infrastructure services.
 </p>

 ## 🌐 Socials: